Dr Wee Meng Yeo

-Currently, my research mainly uses techniques in applied probability, operations research and game theory.
-However, I also welcome students with interests to apply multidisciplinary approaches to pursue similar research areas.
+Currently, his research mainly uses techniques in applied probability, operations research and game theory.
+However, he also welcome students with interests to apply multidisciplinary approaches to pursue similar research areas.

-My colleague Dr. Farhad Shafti (https://www.gla.ac.uk/schools/business/staff/farhadshafti/) and I have thought about the possibility of supervising a PhD student in the area of foodbank supply chain.
-This research aims to explore how we can improve the UK foodbank and adopts a combination of qualitative and quantitative approaches to draw insights into supply chain design.
+Wee and his colleague Dr Farhad Shafti have considered supervising a PhD student in the area of foodbank supply chain.
+This research aims to explore how they can improve the UK foodbank and adopts a combination of qualitative and quantitative approaches to draw insights into supply chain design.
 In effect, this topic falls under a broader class of closed-loop supply chain pertaining to non-profit organisations such as foodbank to explore an optimised or desirable setup for their operations.
-This is our initial idea but we are flexible to consider any interesting variations of the above.
+This is their initial idea, but they are flexible to consider any interesting variations of the above.

-Note: currently there is no available financial support for this topic but once a suitable candidate starts the work, any appropriate opportunities will be considered.
+Currently there is no available financial support for this topic, but once a suitable candidate starts the work, any appropriate opportunities will be considered.
 There are no guarantees that such opportunities result in financial support, therefore the candidate needs to be prepared for self-finance.
 Please provide your cv, academic transcript, and a proposal outlining how your interests can be a good fit for this particular research agenda.